A Region-based Randers Geodesic Approach for Image Segmentation: Implementation Consideration

-\emph{Alternative Variational Method}.
 Another natural approach to select a solution to the PDE $\curl \omega_{\gS} = \xi_{\gS}$ on $\rT$, is to choose the one of minimal $L^2(\rT)$ norm.
 In other words, we set $\omega_{\gS} = w^\perp$, where $w$ is a vector field solving the PDE-constrained problem~\eqref{eq_UMinimization} below.
-This solution is obtained by solving a Poisson equation on the tubular domain $\rT$, see \cref{prop:poisson_minimization}, and leads to convincing numerical experimental results.
-For illustration, an explicit example is worked out in \cref{corol:annulus_omega}.
-From the theoretical standpoint, and in contrast with the first construction \eqref{eq:omega_expl} whose properties are established in \cref{th:exists_omega}, it is however not clear how to ensure the smallness property of $\|\omega_{\gS}\|_\infty$ and the boundedness of $\|\diff\omega_{\gS}\|_\infty$, when $\rT$ is a tubular domain of small width $U$, as required for the convergence analysis of our segmentation method.
+This solution is obtained by solving a Poisson equation on the tubular domain $\rT$, see~\cref{prop:poisson_minimization}, and leads to convincing numerical experimental results.
+From the theoretical standpoint, and in contrast with the first construction~\eqref{eq:omega_expl} whose properties are established in \cref{th:exists_omega}, it is however not clear how to ensure the smallness property of $\|\omega_{\gS}\|_\infty$ and the boundedness of $\|\diff\omega_{\gS}\|_\infty$, when $\rT$ is a tubular domain of small width $U$, as required for the convergence analysis of our segmentation method.
 Finally, let us mention that the solution \eqref{eq_UMinimization} to the divergence equation, far from original, is discussed in the introduction of \citep{bourgain2003equation} and followed by various other nonlinear and/or non-constructive approaches which certainly do not appear to fit our application.
-We recall that $H^1_0(\rT)$ denotes the Sobolev space of functions vanishing on $\rT$ and whose squared gradient is integrable on $\rT$, whereas $H^{-1}(\rT)$ is the dual space w.r.t.\ the $L^2(\rT)$ inner product, see \citep{adams2003sobolev}.
+We recall that $H^1_0(\rT)$ denotes the Sobolev space of functions vanishing on $\rT$ and whose squared gradient is integrable on $\partial\rT$, whereas $H^{-1}(\rT)$ is the dual space w.r.t.\ the $L^2(\rT)$ inner product, see \citep{adams2003sobolev}.

 \begin{proposition} \labelx{prop:poisson_minimization} Consider the variational problem:

 where $\xi \in H^{-1}(\rT)$.
 The unique solution is $w = \nabla \vp$, where $\vp\in H^1_0(\rT)$ obeys $\Delta\vp = \xi$ on $\rT$ and $\vp=0$ on $\partial \rT$. \end{proposition}